If your Tennessee driver’s license has been suspended, you might be required to file an SR-22 before you can get your license back.

 Tennessee law may require you to file an SR-22 if:

 - You’ve been charged with DUI or reckless driving

 - You’ve been issued multiple speeding tickets

 What if I don’t have a car or a license?

 In most states, you’ll still be required to file an SR-22 to get your license back, even if you don’t own a car.
-To get behind the wheel in Tennessee, look into non-owner car insurance.
+To get behind the wheel in Tennessee without a car, look into non-owner car insurance.

 What if I’m from another state?

 If you have an SR-22 from another state, you must maintain it while driving in Tennessee.
 Your SR-22 is likely sufficient in Tennessee, but it’s best to verify coverage with your county Driver Services Center (DSC) and insurer.

 How much does an SR-22 cost?